 3. Open Auditions

 Audition processes are normal things to go through when looking for a TV presenter job.
-This way, the production team could see how you work in action.
-You can check job boards and subscribe to newsletters for job openings.
+This way, the production team can see how you work in action.

 4. Job Banks